asmitaj08/myNotes-obsidian-vault/tinker/TinyML_Project/TinyML Kanban.md

 ## #to-do

-- [ ] Implement one example of edge impulse on nrf840 board
 - [ ] Send it to Ruijie and analyze it's portability w.r.t generic API creation
 - [ ] Implement example of Google's TF Lite with nrf52840 board
 - [ ] Analyze the portability of APIs for edge impulse and TFLite